 The pencil of quadrics $sq_{1}+tq_{2}, (s,t)\in \PP^{1}$ becomes singular at $2g+2$ points of $\PP^{1}$.
 Let $E$ be the hyperelliptic curve with homogeneous coordinate ring $k[s,t,y]/(y^{2} - f)$ branched over these points, and let $C$ be the $\ZZ$-graded Clifford algebra of the form $sq_1+tq_2$ over $k[s,t]$.

-We give two approaches.
-The first makes use of three categories: \begin{enumerate} \item[(i)] the category of coherent sheaves on $E$, \item[(ii)] the category of graded $C$-modules, and \item[(iii)] the category of coherent sheaves on $X$. \end{enumerate} Categories (i) and (ii) are related by Morita equivalence, while categories (ii) and (iii) are related by a version of the Bernstein-Gel'fand-Gel'fand correspondence.
+We give two approaches to the construction of Ulrich sheaves on $X$.
+The first makes use of three categories: \begin{enumerate} \item[(i)] the category of coherent sheaves on $E$, \item[(ii)] the category of graded $C$-modules, and \item[(iii)] the category of coherent sheaves on $X$. \end{enumerate} Categories (i) and (ii) are related by Morita equivalence, while categories (ii) and (iii) are related by a version of the Bernstein--Gel'fand--Gel'fand correspondence.

 Composing these correspondences to go from (i) to (iii), we show that every Ulrich module on $X$ has rank $r2^{g-2}$ for some integer $r\geq 2$.